MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode-step-by-step-guide.md

 - **Which communities in your network allow external guests?**

-a.
   External groups are not permitted in Native Mode.
 Guest access in Native Mode is only available through the Azure B2B Guest framework.
 The Native Mode Alignment Tool will convert all your external groups to internal groups.
 If you have enabled Azure B2B Guests in your Yammer network, you will be able to reinvite your guests as Azure B2B guests as part of the migration.

 - **Which communities in your network do not have any owners or have owners without Microsoft 365 Group Creation Rights?**